Red Hook Recreation Area Remediation

 Field and Court Permit Renewals

-For questions about Parks permits related to the field closures, please call Eddie Vargas, Brooklyn's Director of Public Services, at (718) 965-8912.
+For questions about Parks permits related to the field closures, please call Brooklyn's Office of Public Services at (718) 965-8912.

 About Your Health

 - NYC Parks and the New York City Department of Health and Mental Hygiene remind park goers to practice good personal hygiene, including regular hand washing and shoe removal, before coming indoors, and before eating or drinking.